raspberrypilearning/clone-wars-cc/en/step_1.md

 + How to make sprites move using keyboard input
 + How to clone sprites to make copies of them
 + How to use 'broadcast' and 'receive blocks' to send messages
++ Understand the skills which are developed towards a career involving Computing

 --- /collapse ---